 The Florida Children’s Council serves as Florida’s state network lead for the Campaign for Grade Level Reading.
-In the fall of 2013, the Council was approached by the Annie E. Casey Foundation to serve alongside 14 other states in an effort to elevate local Grade Level Reading campaigns from across the nation.
-As the lead organization, the Council works closely with experts from the national office on ways to support local efforts and strategies to expand the work.
-The national goal is by 2020, a dozen or more states will increase by at least 100% the number of low-income children reading proficiently at the end of 3rd grade.
-The Council is on target to assist Florida in becoming one of these states.
+In the fall of 2013, the Council was approached by national campaign to serve alongside other states in an effort to elevate local Grade Level Reading campaigns across the nation.
+As the lead organization, the Council works closely with local, state and national experts on ways to support local initiatives and develop strategies to expand the work.

-Local Florida campaigns are established in Delray Beach, Gainesville, Hillsborough County, Indian River County, Jacksonville, Manatee County, Martin County, Miami-Dade County, Orlando, Palm Beach County and Sarasota County; and under development in Brevard County, Broward County, Pinellas County, St. Lucie County and Tallahassee.
+Local Florida campaigns are established in Brevard County, Broward County, Delray Beach, Gainesville, Hillsborough County, Indian River County, Jacksonville, Manatee County, Martin County, Miami-Dade County, Orlando/Orange County, Palm Beach County, Pinellas County, Sarasota County, St. Lucie County, Suncoast (Manatee & Sarasota) and Tallahassee.
 Through the collective impact of the national campaign, local campaigns, business leaders, and funders, our statewide movement will help promote school readiness, combat chronic absenteeism, improve summer learning and engage parents as their children’s first teachers.

-Through generous funding (2015-2017) provided by the Helios Education Foundation, the Florida GLR Campaign is now focusing on creating infrastructure to sustain GLR efforts statewide by developing four networks anchored in the tenants of the Campaign for Grade Level Reading:
+Through generous funding provided by the Helios Education Foundation (2015-2021), the Florida GLR Campaign is focused on developing infrastructure to sustain GLR efforts statewide through networks anchored in the tenants of the Campaign for Grade Level Reading (School Readiness, Summer Learning & Attendance):

 1) Network of Community Leaders—a learning community to share best practices, focus on outcomes, and align efforts.
 The work and associated outcomes will be used as demonstration efforts of what can and should be accomplished statewide;